morosebose/documentation_and_style_guide/documentation_and_style_guide.md

 }
 ```

-A Javadoc comment is delimited by `/**` and `*/` and should begin with at least one sentence that starts with a third-person verb.
-This should describe what the method does as well as any important side effects occur when the method is called.
+A Javadoc comment is delimited by `/** ` and ` */` and should begin with at least one sentence that starts with a third-person verb.
+This should describe what the method does as well as any important side effects that occur when the method is called.
 Each parameter must be documented with a `@param` tag, formatted as

     @param parameterName description of the parameter

 The `@return` tag is required for every method that returns something (non-`void`), even if it is redundant with the method description.

-For the complete guide to Javadoc, see Oracle's ["How to Write Doc Comments for the Javadoc Tool"](http://www.oracle.com/technetwork/java/javase/documentation/index-137868.html) documentation.
+For the complete guide to Javadoc, see Oracle's ["How to Write Doc Comments for the Javadoc Tool"](http://www.oracle.com/technetwork/java/javase/documentation/index-137868.html).

 #### JavaScript

+JavaScript has a documentation generator called [JSDoc](http://usejsdoc.org/about-getting-started.html) that is similar to Javadoc.
+Students are encouraged to explore JSDoc techniques, but the use of JSDoc comments is not required in Udacity project submissions written in JavaScript.

 #### HTML and CSS

-- **HTML comments** are enclosed within `<!-- ... -->`.
+- **HTML comments** are delimited by `<!-- ` and ` -->`.
-- **CSS comments** are enclosed within `/* ... */`.
+- **CSS comments** are delimited by `/* ` and ` */`.
 - In both languages, comments can span any number of lines.
 For multi-line comments:
   - The opening and closing tags should be on their own separate lines
   - The enclosed comments should be indented two spaces from the tags.